-The values of $t_n$ form the sequence \texttt{A141384} in the OEIS~\cite{OEIS}.
+The values of $t_n$ form the sequence \texttt{A141384} in the OEIS~\cite{oeis}.

-Returning to the original question, we remark that each gaze is formed by two diametrically opposite people from the same circle.
-For $n>1$, a silent configuration for a circle of $2n$ is therefore defined by a walk on $n+1$ nodes, where the starting and ending nodes represent the same pair of people but in different order.
-It follows that the starting and ending gazes must be obtained from each other by a vertical flip.
-The entries in the adjacency matrix corresponding to such gaze flips are colored green: the number $s_n$ of such walks equals the sum of elements in these entries in the matrix $A^n$.
+Returning to the original problem, let $s_n$ be the number of silent configurations of a circle with $2n$ people.
+In this problem, each gaze is formed by two diametrically opposite people on the circle.
+For $n>1$, a silent configuration is therefore defined by a walk of length $n$, where the starting and ending nodes represent the same pair of people in a different order.
+In other words, the starting and ending gazes must be obtained from each other by a vertical flip.
+The entries of the adjacency matrix in Figure~\ref{fig:gaze} corresponding to such gaze flips are colored green.
+By Theorem~\ref{Th1}, the number $s_n$ equals the sum of the elements in these entries in the matrix $A^n$.
 Since the minimal polynomial of $A$ is

-the sequence $s_n$ (sequence \texttt{A141221} in the OEIS~\cite{OEIS}) satisfies the recurrence relation:
+the sequence $s_n$ (sequence \texttt{A141221} in the OEIS~\cite{oeis}) satisfies the recurrence relation:

 which matches that for $t_n$.
 Taking into account the initial values of $s_n$ for $n=2,3,4,5$, we further deduce the generating function